 The Benefits of an In-Office cone beam scanner

 The cone beam scanner by is a state-of-the-art imaging device.
-This machine produces a digital three-dimensional image of the jaws, allowing Dr. Scharf to see the patient's anatomy without the distortion, magnification, restricted clarity, high radiation dose, or lack of accuracy in measurements found in other imaging systems.
+This machine produces a digital three-dimensional image of the jaws, allowing Dr. David R. Scharf to see the patient's anatomy without the distortion, magnification, restricted clarity, high radiation dose, or lack of accuracy in measurements found in other imaging systems.
 This means greater surgical predictability and reduced surgery time.

 Dr. Scharf was one of the first periodontists on Long Island to offer this technology to his patients.
 Other dental offices that do not have this machine on site must give their patients a prescription to have a dentascan done at a radiologist's office.
 Their patients must call that office, make an appointment, drive to that office, fill out more paperwork, wait until they are called, and then have their scan.
 Then they must wait until their dentist receives the scan from the radiologist's office and make another appointment to get the results.
 By having the scan done right in Dr. Scharf's office at the time of appointment, our patients save time and hassle.